cvs-health/testaro/README.md

 ```

 This command checks the result of the previous act to determine whether its `result.totals.invalid` property has a positive value.
 If so, it changes the next command to be performed, specifying the command 4 commands before this one.

+A `next`-type command can use a `next` property instead of a `jump` property.
+The value of the `next` property is a command name.
+It tells Autotest to continue performing commands starting with the command having that value as the value of its `name` property.

 ##### URL commands